 Let's be honest, running 26 miles dressed as a chicken is hardly the simplest of tasks, is it?
 So if you're not taking part in the London Marathon on Sunday April 26 2015, be sure to show your support for those who are.
 Heed the pointers below to find the best spectating spots and track down nearby pubs and bars for when all that cheering and applauding leaves you gasping for refreshment.

 The Start: Greenwich

-The start (or starts to be precise, since elite men elite women and the mass race all begin in slightly different places) in Greenwich will be heaving.
+The start (or starts to be precise, since elite men, elite women and the mass race all begin in slightly different places) in Greenwich will be heaving.
 Your support, whether general or specific, will probably be more appreciated later on, but if you really don't want to miss kick off, get down early to stake your spot.
 Transport: Greenwich/Cutty Sark DLR or Blackheath rail.
 Check out places to eat and drink near the Marathon start below.

 1. Mile 13 and Mile 22